HBO Max To Begin Streaming In May, Including Original Content

 HBO Max will launch on May 27, Warner Media announced on Tuesday.

-The company also announced the slate of premium Max Originals that will be available from the first day.
+The company also announced the slate of premium Max Originals that will be available to stream from as soon as it launches.
 The original content includes the scripted comedy Love Life, starring Anna Kendrick, on a journey from first love to last love.
 The series will follow a different protagonist’s quest for love each season, and the episodes run at a half-hour.

 Other Max Originals include Sundance 2020 feature documentary On The Record– based on the story of music executive Drew Dixon, as she grapples with the decision to accuse hip-hop mogul Russell Simmons of sexual assault, becoming one of the first women of color to come forward publicly.